hyperledger/iroha-2-docs/src/guide/build.md

 `cargo`, `rustc` v1.60 and up. [^1]

 [^1]:
-    If you're having issues with installing Rust compatible with our code (2021 edition), please consult the
+    If you're having issues installing Rust compatible with our code (2021 edition), please consult the
     [troubleshooting](./troubleshooting/installation-issues#troubleshooting-rust-toolchain) section.